-Unlike in the differential geometric case, $\mathbf h (V, \cdot )$ may have a nontrivial tangential component.
-In fact, considering the example of a weighted properly embedded smooth submanifold (see~\cite[7.6, 15.2]{MR3528825}), the following question seems natural; if $V$~is integral, it has an affirmative answer (see~\cite[4.8]{MR3023856}).
+Unlike in the differential-geometric case, $\mathbf h (V, \cdot )$ may have a nontrivial tangential component related to variations of $\boldsymbol \Uptheta^m ( \| V \|, \cdot)$.
+In this regard, considering the example of a weighted properly embedded smooth submanifold (see \cite[Remark 7.6, Lemma 15.2]{MR3528825}), the following question seems natural; if $V$ is integral, an affirmative answer follows from \cite[Theorem 4.8]{MR3023856} of the first author.